IBM-Bluemix-Docs/mass-data-migration/user-instructions.md

 copyright:
   years: 2017, 2019
-lastupdated: "2019-02-05"
+lastupdated: "2019-04-16"

 keywords:

 subcollection: mass-data-migration

 ---

+{:shortdesc: .shortdesc}
+{:codeblock: .codeblock}
+{:screen: .screen}
 {:new_window: target="_blank"}
+{:pre: .pre}
 {:tip: .tip}
 {:note: .note}
 {:important: .important}

-# Importing Data to the IBM Cloud Mass Migration Device
+# Importing Data to the {{site.data.keyword.mdms_full_notm}} Device
 {: #userguide}

-The {{site.data.keyword.cloud}} Mass Migration device is a portable storage device able to present mountable Network file system (NFS) or FileNet Content Federations Services (CFS) shares.
+The {{site.data.keyword.mdms_full}} device is a portable storage device able to present mountable Network file system (NFS) or FileNet Content Federations Services (CFS) shares.
 The device is managed through a web browser interface.
 The device is shipped to your data center, loaded with data onsite, then returned to an {{site.data.keyword.BluSoftlayer_full}} data center and loaded into your {{site.data.keyword.cos_full}} account.
+{: shortdesc}

 ## Powering up the Device